Dissolute Websites

 Before my eightieth year I hadn't thought about the missing period between my birth and my adoption and subsequent residence in Belfast.
 Most of my past is occluded – a blank with foggy bits, so it never occurred to me to wonder.
 Maybe I have always lived too much in the present.
 I reckon there is no way to find out.
 The curious thing is how incurious I have always been about my unremembered early life, especially that missing year.
 Where was I ?
 How was I looked after ?
 Has it anything to do with my mild phobia of make-up, especially bright-red lips (and clowns), lots of teeth, big eyes and breasts ?

 I asked Mattie only twice about my father.
 The first time, I was maybe 10 years old, and was easily fobbed off and diverted.
-The second time was just after happily declaring myself, at the age of forty, to all and sundry, as an enthusiastic experimenter in alternative sexuality.
+She mumbled (or I have jumbled) the name Gordon, which was (I have since found) not attached to my father, but may have been the name of the family who looked after me for the 'blank' first year of my life.
+The second time was just after happily declaring myself, to all and sundry, almost at the age of forty, an enthusiastic beginner and eager experimenter in 'alternative sexuality'.

 She was only a little more forthcoming this second time, but I gathered that she 'was taken advantage of' at a New Year's Eve party at Crawfordsburn Country Club, outside Belfast, at the end of 1940.
 In my teens the three of us often went for Sunday lunch at the 17th century Crawfordsburn Inn, very close to where I was engendered.